 Benefits of recognition

-Earning CCE Best Practices Recognition will include a formal congratulatory letter from the Center for Community Engagement; an invitation (and expectation) to present the project at the annual CCE Celebration of Service poster session at the end of spring semester and the listing of a description of the project in the annual CI Best Practices in Service-Learning publication for the 2013-14 year.
+Earning CCE Best Practices Recognition will include a formal congratulatory letter from the Center for Community Engagement; an invitation (and expectation) to present the project at the annual CCE Celebration of Service poster session at the end of spring semester and the listing of a description of the project in the annual CCE Awards and Recognition publication.
+(PDF, 5.3MB)

 To submit your project for consideration